hphelion/documentation/cloudos/install.advanced-cloud-setup.md

  g.
 Select Barclamps > Cloud Infrastructure to review the install module list.
 The proposal status is also displayed in the Cloud Infrastructure install module list.

-> **Tip:** If you want to add another Compute Node later, complete the steps to discover and allocate the new node, and then add the node to an existing Hp Cos Nova 100 proposal.
+> **Tip**: If you want to add another Compute Node later, complete the steps to discover and allocate the new node, and then add the node to an existing Hp Cos Nova 100 proposal.
 Do not create a separate proposal for the newly added node.

 #### Nova Install Module Roles